folio-org/folio-ansible/README.md

 (This is
 [a known issue for v1.8.7](https://github.com/mitchellh/vagrant/issues/7969).

+### VERR_SVM_DISABLED

+Trying to start VirtualBox may fail with the message

+> Stderr: VBoxManage: error: AMD-V is disabled in the BIOS (or by the host OS) (VERR_SVM_DISABLED)

+This indicates that the BIOS of the host hardware is not configured to support virtualisation.
+The only fix is to reboot the host and poke around in the BIOS settings.
+The necessary setting should be found in the CPU Configuration, and will have a name like SVM, Secure Virtual Machine Mode or AMD-V. Good luck!

 ### Loading users

 Sometimes users do not correctly load within the virtual machine.
 It's